rfong/sustenance/food/coop_food.md

 - cut beets into bite-sized chunks and bake 425F until fork-tender
 - baby spinach, carrots, canned red kidney beans, dried apricots/figs, a small amount of purple cabbage, walnuts, pumpkin seeds. chop any larger ingredients into small-bite-sized pieces
 - combine all and optionally add goat cheese

+## choose your own adventure

+### taco bar

+start an amount of rice in the rice cooker, maybe add cilantro/lime

+- bean base: saute onions, add black beans, dash of liquid smoke, [vegan bacon salt](../spices/vegan_bacon_salt.md) maybe
+- gently heat a stack of tortillas til steamy but still soft (~1 minute each) in a pan and store covered to retain heat
+- topping options: chopped cilantro, sour cream, diced red onions, shredded cheese, guacamole, lime wedges, hot sauce

+### buddha bowls

+- carb base: fill the rice cooker to the max with quinoa, seasoned in a generous amount of coconut oil or butter
+- make any Baked/Roasted Candy Of The Earth
+- bake or stirfry some kind of seasoned tofu. a sort of glazed marinade probably works best with this flavor palette, not too salty
+- hearty fruity salad: get a bunch of dark leafy greens, chop into bite size pieces and season with vinaigrette (shake up a 1:3 ratio of ACV:oil, add some salt & pepper), add sunflower seeds and chopped apples or dried fruit, optional goat cheese